Exclusive: J. Crew turns again to debt restructuring lawyers - sources

 J. Crew, which has sold clothes once donned by former first lady Michelle Obama, had about US$25.7 million in cash as of the beginning of February, down from roughly US$107 million a year earlier, and the company has booked financial losses in seven of the last eight quarters, according to securities filings.

-(Reporting by Mike Spector and Jessica DiNapoli in New York; Editing by Matthew Lewis)
+(Reporting by Mike Spector and Jessica DiNapoli in New York; Editing by Matthew Lewis and Steve Orlofsky)